cloudflare/cloudflare-docs/content/workers/tutorials/deploy-a-realtime-chat-app/index.md

 To test your live application:

-1. Open your `edge-chat-demo.<SUBDOMAIN>.workers.dev` subdomain
+1. Open your `edge-chat-demo.<SUBDOMAIN>.workers.dev` subdomain.

 or

-2. Go to your Worker > **Resources** and select the `edge-chat-demo.<SUBDOMAIN>.workers.dev` route on top of the page.
+1. Go to your Worker > **Resources** and select the `edge-chat-demo.<SUBDOMAIN>.workers.dev` route on top of the page.
-3. Enter a name in the **your name** field.
+2. Enter a name in the **your name** field.
-4. Choose whether to enter a public room or create a private room.
+3. Choose whether to enter a public room or create a private room.
-5. Send the link to other participants.
+4. Send the link to other participants.
 You will be able to view room participants on the right side of the screen.

 ## Uninstall your application